BBC Television Shakespeare: Reception

 The production was well reviewed and seen as a highlight of the first series.
 Howard Rosenberg, for the Los Angeles Times, praised the "extaordinarily fine, fully realised production", singling out Charles Gray, "superb as the poor old Duke of York".
 Rosenberg thought the decision to break up Richard's prison speech among several scenes was well-done, which was echoed by Michael Manheim.
 Manheim thought Giles made the best use of the television medium: while not able to rely on long shots and location shooting, Giles "achieves the magnificence and broad sweep with texture rather than distance".
-Jack Jorgens also found Giles' use of the camera to be deliberate, and felt the production did well with the play's small scenes, which directors often rush through but were given strong focus here.

-In the New York Times, John J. O'Connor agreed, saying that the "brief but crucial scenes that serve as connecting points for the plot" can get lost on a large theatre stage but, in Giles' production, "received their proper weight in the intimacy of the small screen".
+Jack Jorgens also found Giles's use of the camera to be deliberate, and felt the production did well with the play's small scenes, which directors often rush through but were given strong focus here.
+In the New York Times, John J. O'Connor agreed, saying that the "brief but crucial scenes that serve as connecting points for the plot" can get lost on a large theatre stage but, in Giles's production, "received their proper weight in the intimacy of the small screen".
 Arthur Unger, in Christian Science Monitor, praised Gielgud and Hiller for playing their roles "with a kind of gutsy enthusiasm balanced with irony".
 Reviewers applauded Jacobi's sensitive performance in the title role.
 Gerald Clarke, in Time, felt that in the hands of Giles and Jacobi the play became "an almost contemporary study of power used and abused".

 Peter Jenkins, in The Spectator, called it "a triumphant success" and that "the play really worked in close up", with Jacobi playing his character's speeches "with great beauty and sensitivity".
 Clive James praised the "rich costumes, solid props and dense, convincing backgrounds".
 He lauded both lead actors: Jacobi giving "intelligent, fastidiously articulated readings from beginning to end" while Finch gave depth to a character who is straightforward on the page, conveying someone "heading for the throne of England by the direct route".
 He considered Finch's Henry IV "the revelation of the evening".
-James also argued that Giles' approach was correct in recognising that television should not try to look like a film but should focus on the actors and the small screen.
+James also argued that Giles's approach was correct in recognising that television should not try to look like a film but should focus on the actors and the small screen.
 Nancy Banks-Smith, in The Guardian, took the opposite view, expressing her dissatisfaction at the use of television to present an essentially theatrical, studio-bound production of the play, rather than conveying the England which is at stake in the plot.
 However Banks-Smith praised the use of television as a medium for the soliloquy, and Jacobi's performance being modulated to fit.